rglez/bitclust/doc/source/sections/usage.rst

 .. admonition :: **BitClust's** basic graph outputs

   **Figure A:** RMSD of all frames in trajectory versus reference frame passed to argument ``-ref``.
 Useful for fast visualization of trajectory's geometrical dispersion.

   **Figure B:** Superposition of first five clusters onto **Figure A**.
-Useful for fast visualization of most populated clusters location along trajectory.
+Useful for fast visualization of most populated clusters location along the trajectory.

   **Figure C:** Clusters (including outliers in red) size.
 Useful for inspection of clusters relative population.

   **Figure D:** Cluster lines.
-Useful to qualitatively assesment on temporal distribution of clusters.
+Useful to qualitatively assessment on temporal distribution of clusters.

 .. figure :: /custom/outputs.png